Lesson video

 Now let's explore the relationship between the circumference and the diameter of a circle.

-Therefore, half of the circumference must be greater than the diameter."
+Aisha is comparing the circumference of a circle with its diameter, and she starts by just looking at half of the circle like this, and she says, "The curved distance is further than the straight distance, therefore half of the circumference must be greater than the diameter."
 We can see that the curved distance is half of the circumference.

 It's half the distance around the edge of the circle.

-And the straight line going across the bottom, well, that's the diameter, because it goes from one side of the circle, through the centre, to the other side.
+And the straight line going across the bottom, well, that's the diameter because it goes from one side of the circle through the centre to the other side.

-And we can see that, very visually, that the curved line is longer than the straight line.
+And we can see that very visually that the curved line is longer than the straight line.

 So that's why Aisha's reasoned that half of the circumference must be greater than the diameter.

-Because if we go all the way around a circle, that's two of those curved lines, which is the whole circumference.
+That means that the whole circumference must be greater than two diameters because if we go all the way around a circle, that's two of those curved lines, which is the whole circumference.

 And that is further than going from one side of the circle to the other and then back again, which is two diameters.

-She then says, "If we draw a square around the circle, then each of its lengths will be equal to the diameter."
 We can see that if we draw the diameter horizontally through that circle, the length at the top of the square and the bottom of the square are both equal to that diameter.

-If we draw the diameter going vertically up through the circle, then we've got two vertical lengths on the square, on the left and the right.
+If we draw the diameter going vertically up through the circle, then we've got two vertical lengths on the square on the left and the right, they must be equal to the diameter as well.

 Therefore the perimeter of the square must be equal to four diameters.

-Now, the distance around the circle is less than the distance around the square.
+Now the distance around the circle is less than the distance around the square, so that means the circumference must be less than four diameters.

-So put out together, Aisha thinks, "Well, the circumference is more than two diameters, but it's less than four diameters.
+So put that together, Aisha thinks, "Well, the circumference is more than two diameters, but it's less than four diameters, so the circumference must be around three times the diameter.

-I wonder if it's exactly three diameters, or if the multiplier might be a decimal."
-Maybe it might be three point something times the diameter, or two point something times the diameter.
+I wonder if it's exactly three diameters or if the multiplier might be a decimal."
+Maybe it might be 3.

 Let's investigate this further.

-So Alex is exploring the relationship between the diameter and circumference of a circle in a practical way.
+So Alex is exploring the relationship between the diameter and circumference of a circle in a practical way, and he's doing it using a roll of toilet paper.

 And you could try this yourself as you want to as well.